Consumer prices shot up 0.8% in April as worries escalate - WTMJ

 The April inflation report showed that food prices rose 0.4%, the biggest such increase since a 0.5% rise last June.
 Energy costs, though, edged down 0.1%, with gasoline pump prices falling 1.4%, the biggest drop since May 2020.

-Economists warned, though, that gasoline prices could go higher this month, depending on how long a shutdown lasts after the cyberattack on the Colonial Pipeline, which supplies the East Coast with 45% of its fuel.
+Economists warned, though, that gasoline prices could go higher this month.
+Colonial Pipeline said Wednesday it had restarted operations after a cyberattack forced a shutdown in its pipeline that supplies the East Coast with 45% of its fuel.
+The AAA auto club reported that the nationwide average price for a gallon of gas rose to $3 Wednesday, up from $2.93 a week ago.

 Last month, Powell suggested at a news conference that Fed officials expect inflation to move above its 2% annual target over the next few months, in part because of what economists call the base effect: Year-over-year inflation will look larger in April and May because those months are compared with the same months in 2020, when prices were sinking as the pandemic shut down much of the country.
 Those year-over-year figures should look smaller once they are compared with later months in 2020, by which time many prices had recovered.